 Douglas County Wisconsin is located in the North-West corner of the state with the County Seat located in Superior.
 As of the 2010 Census the county population was 44,159.
 Douglas County covers 1,480 square miles and includes local government units of 1 City, 5 villages and 16 Towns.

-Douglas County is home to the University of Wisconsin – Superior with an enrollment of 2600 and Wisconsin Indianhead Technical College.
+Douglas County is home to the University of Wisconsin – Superior and Wisconsin Indianhead Technical College.
 Major industries sectors include manufacturing, petroleum, wood products and tourism.
 Douglas County is a transportation hub for shipping, railroads, trucking and pipeline.